rolsonquadras/wallet-sdk-sample/README.md

 // Get Presentation query
 let query = interaction.getQuery()
-let issuedCredentials = ApiVerifiableCredentialsArray() // Would need some actual credentials for this to actually work
+let savedCredentials = ApiVerifiableCredentialsArray() // Would need some actual credentials for this to actually work

-// pass query and saved credentials to get matched VCs. let matchedRequirements = inquirer.getSubmissionRequirements(query, credentials)
+// pass query and saved credentials to get matched VCs. let matchedRequirements = inquirer.getSubmissionRequirements(query, savedCredentials)

 // Get presentation submission requirements let matchedRequirement = matchedRequirements.atIndex(0) // Usually we will have one requirement